Free school meals

 Qualifying for free school meals in secondary schools

-If you are a parent or carer, and you get one of the benefits listed, your child may receive free school meals, but you need to apply for them
+If you are a parent or carer, and you receive one of more of the following benefits:

 - income support